hackersconference/hackersconference.github.io/index.md

 ### Conference

-The 2023 Hackers Conference will be held 3 - 5 November.
+The 39th Annual Hackers Conference will be held November 8-10, 2024.

 Watch your email for registration details.

 ### Picnic

-The 2023 Hackers picnic will be held 20 August.
+The 2024 Hackers picnic: Date TBD

 The annual picnic is the time and place for Hackers, families, your “bring-a-friends”, and people you are suggesting that we invite to the conference to get together.
 ````